eliasjhojala/DMX-lighting-controller/CODER MANUAL/FixturesArray.md

 Removes a fixture with the specified ID.

 ####fixture get(int id)
 Gets a fixture at this position.
-If none found, will return dummyFixture, which is a plain fixture with it's isDrawn set to false.
+If none found, will return dummyFixture, which is a plain fixture with its isDrawn set to false.

 ####int size()
 Returns the size of the map according to its highest ID.